Share This Guide, Choose Your Platform!

 - There are also Mini PCs available now, which are a fraction of the size of a standard laptop or PC.
 Notably, they take up far less space than a regular-sized computer and, in addition, are less costly.
 Notably, these are aimed at the gaming market.
 However, the functions are as quick as most normal computers and laptops.

-Finally, when you buy a new computer or laptop as a contractor or small business owner, you are likely to use this mainly for work reasons.
+Finally, when you are buying a laptop for business or a new computer as a contractor, you are likely to use this mainly for work reasons.
 When you do this, your company can pay for this cost rather than you paying for it yourself, and your company will also receive tax relief.

 Link to Contractor Advice UK group on